ElsaTam/starship-odyssey/README.md

 ### 3. Make Your Changes

 Write away.
-Use the [[README#Tag Explanations|tagging system]] mentioned above to indicate the current status of a file.
+Use the tagging system described above to indicate the current status of a file.

 Keep your edits focused and super clear.
 If you're fixing a small thing, that’s cool.
 If you're doing a big rewrite, keep track of what you did so you can drop a comment in the pull request so we know what changed and why.